aaronsaray/aaronsaray.com/_posts/2007-07-04-php-command-line-shell-experiments.markdown

        '_val' => 'constructor',
     ))

 There was an issue, however.
-When you create a request that throws a fatal error, you're doen for...
+When you create a request that throws a fatal error, you're done for...
 The shell exits:

     >> $a->_val = 'blah';